Suitable for mainstream KS1, KS2 and special schools.

 Two day visit

-DAY ONE: Morning engineer meeting (Assembly in the hall) with the whole year group.
+Morning engineer meeting (Assembly in the hall) with the whole year group.

 Children meet Jason the Gipsy Moth and find out about his love of flying and his best friend Amy Johnson.